-Kurt Vonnegut, Michael Jackson, and the Amish don’t have much in common, except perhaps for one thing: They’re a part of some of the coolest things to see and do in Indiana.
+Kurt Vonnegut, race cars, Michael Jackson, and the Amish don’t have much in common, except perhaps for one thing: They’re a part of some of the coolest places to visit in Indiana!

 Kurt Vonnegut Memorial Library, Indianapolis